 Nocturnal Snake Sleep Behavior

 Ball pythons sleep for 20 to 23 hours each day.
-This snake sleeps most of the day because of its size and diet and because it is nocturnal.
-The sleep pattern of the ball python is typical for predators that must conserve energy to digest their food correctly.
-Ball pythons swallow their prey whole when feeding.
+This snake sleeps most of the day because of its diet and because it is nocturnal.
+The sleep pattern of the ball python is typical for ambush predators that are more sedentary.
+Like other snakes, ball pythons swallow their prey whole when feeding.
 This eating behavior forces the digestive system to take longer to break down the meal entirely.
 Ball pythons spend most of this process sleeping as they use up an enormous amount of energy.

 Brilles Instead of Eyelids